 - Which Book Should I Read?

-- Article on FitzMaurice & CBT
+- Article on Author & CBT

 - Author’s Daily Quotations

-- FitzMaurice’s Slogan
+- Author’s Slogan

 - Author’s Memes 2017

-Be it as a person’s counselor or as a founding member of facilities for the homeless, Kevin Everett FitzMaurice, M.S., NCC, CCMHC, LPC, seeks to make others’ lives better by helping others improve how they function.
+Be it as a person’s counselor or as a founding member of facilities for the homeless, Kevin Everett FitzMaurice, M.S., seeks to make others’ lives better by helping others improve how they function.
 As a volunteer, he supports community services to improve others’ living conditions.
 As a counselor, he “counsels” in the traditional sense: advising, directing, and nudging–or pushing–others into facing and resolving their issues.

 Mr. FitzMaurice has a variety of formal and advanced training in counseling, which includes Addictions Counseling, Family Therapy, advanced Rational Emotive Behavior Therapy (REBT), Transactional Analysis (TA), and over 1,650 hours of diverse training for continuing education units (CEUs).
 To make the best use of that extensive training, he takes an integrative approach, grounding himself in Cognitive Behavioral Therapy (CBT) and using the other theories to build upon that one core theory, rather than focusing on multiple theories and mastering none of them.

 After more than twenty-five years in counseling, Mr. FitzMaurice has worked in the substance abuse field, directed two community mental health programs, and spent fifteen years counseling in private practice.
 In that time, he has refined many principles for and methods of counseling.
 He now puts those principles and methods into book form to share them with a wider audience, so more people can benefit than he can reach in person.
-Currently, he has more than thirty books written, most of which are available worldwide as ebooks from Amazon, Barnes & Noble, Google, Kobo, and Apple.
+Currently, he has more than forty books written, most of which are available worldwide as ebooks from Amazon, Barnes & Noble, Google, Kobo, and Apple.